×

 We asked people in Merida if they could share any humorous cultural blunders they commited.
 They wrote:

 "I said a word in Puerto Rican Spanish that is very commonly used to mean 'to take', and it means to have sex in Mexican Spanish.
 It made people laugh.
 But I turned it around and told them but you guys say this word for the meaning of insect and that is a sexual word in Puerto Rico.
 They would laugh.
-You got to realize words mean different things in different societies and not to take yourself too seriously," remarked one foreigner who made the move to Merida.
+You got to realize words mean different things in different societies and not to take yourself too seriously," said one expat who made the move to Merida.

 View More Answers